 So have you seen those amazing super chunky knit blankets in all the high end stores?
 They are full of big texture and modern elegance, and are amazingly cool in any room!
 It’s a hot trend started by crafts people on Etsy, and massively went crazy in the style world.
 But, they are waaaayyyy expensive.
 We’re talking hundreds of dollars folks.
-Here’s the thing… would you have ever guessed that you can make these?
+Here’s the thing… would you have ever guessed that you can make these giant knitting projects?
 Even if you are not a knitter, and with no tools?
 And for less than $40?
 It’s called arm knitting, it’s hot, and it’s EASY.
-These video tutorials will walk you through it visually, and we included some resources on where to get the super chunky yarn used in these amazing throw blankets.
+These tutorials will walk you through it visually, and we included some resources on where to get the super chunky yarn used in these amazing chunky throw blankets.
 We included tutorials from several different bloggers because they all have a different take and different tips.
 We suggest looking through them all, then pick the tutorial and blogger that resonates with you.
 Then go for it!
-Our feature photo below is from ‘Made Up Style‘.
-This blogger from the UK uses wool yarn in her blanket.
+Learn how to make a chunky knit blanket for yourself or as a gift!

 ‘Love of Home‘ has a tutorial for the most affordable of these projects at about $30, and she uses a yarn you can easily find at Micheals.
 Her arm knit throw DIY is perfect for beginners, and she did this in about an hour and a half!

 Arm Knit Throw Blanket

 ‘Simply Maggie‘ can show you how to arm knit a blanket in less than 45 minutes!
 She has one of the first, and still best arm knitting videos out there.
 If you are ready to get a little fancier, learn how to arm knit a basket weave from her while you are there.
 (The blue one, below.)
 Look at that texture!

 This one from ‘Simply Maggie‘ is a basketweave stitch!

 Chunky Yarn Blanket Pattern